 Brooches- an antiquated accessory reserved for eccentrics, pensioners and the Queen, right?
 Wrong!
-If our extensive collection doesn’t give it away, we are firm advocates of what we consider to be one of the most fascinating and versatile pieces of jewellery out there.
-We’re not alone in this thinking, as brooches have experienced somewhat of a renaissance of late.
+If our extensive brooch collection doesn’t give it away, we are firm advocates of what we consider to be one of the most fascinating and versatile pieces of jewellery out there.
+We’re not alone in this thinking, as brooches have experienced somewhat of a renaissance of late, especially today in 2020.
 As such, we thought we’d delve into the history of this underrated accessory.

 How to Wear a Brooch

 Generally, we are firm proponents of creativity with jewellery, and brooches and pins are certainly adaptable.
 They can be worn in numerous different ways, personal favourites including on scarves, hats, and on the lower point of ‘V’ neck clothing.
 However, there is something to be said for tradition, and with such a rich and fascinating history behind them we feel it is important to honour the ‘proper’ way to wear a brooch.

 Traditionally, in formal settings a brooch should only ever be worn over the left breast, to the viewer this would be a right brooch.
 The origins of this historic rule are slightly hazy, however most researchers agree that it stems from practicality.
 Back in the Roman times, togas were predominantly worn over the left shoulder.
 Although the tying and draping method that was used was relatively secure, pins could be used to confirm this- better safe than sorry!
 This practical use continued as time went on, until eventually historians suggest it is likely that brooches became a decorative piece in their own right.